boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

   Range (min … max):    86.9 ms … 102.7 ms
 ```

 Only 2 ms difference between the run with complexity vs the one without when running against the redis source code.
-It does give an idea of just how inefficient that lookup was, and how much those additional savings helped, to the point that a 100 ms run had no real difference.
+It does give an idea of just how inefficient that lookup was, and how those additional savings helped.
+So much so that a 100 ms run had no real difference in the runtime.
 I really did not expect there to be such a massive performance gain that easily.

 Moving on.
 Another thought I had was that the core matching algorithm has a very tight nested loop like so

 ```
-for match in start_comments:
-  for char in match
+for match in complexity_checks: for char in match
     check if match
 ```